 Accreditation Peer Review Team Member Eligibility

-Peer review team volunteers must be deans/heads of business units (or equivalent) from AACSB accredited schools.
+Peer review team (PRT) volunteers must be deans/heads of business units (or equivalent) from AACSB accredited schools.
 Peer review team volunteers for accounting visits must be the chair/head of the accounting department/school of AACSB accredited organizations holding business and accounting accreditation.
 First time PRT members must complete training prior to their first visit.

 Accreditation Mentor Eligibility

 Deans and associate deans [or academics (terminal degree) holding equivalent positions] from AACSB accredited schools are eligible to be mentors.
 If a school is seeking AACSB Accounting Accreditation, an accounting chair/head from an AACSB accounting accredited school may serve as mentor.
 First time mentors must complete training prior to their first assignment.
 Associate deans must also submit a letter of endorsement from their dean to qualify.